JanJaapPoos/DRuMFISH/WP2.md

 [Abstract:](www.nrcresearchpress.com/doi/abs/10.1139/f80-034) An age-structured model with knife-edge recruitment describes the dynamics of exploited, seasonally breeding populations.
 For management strategy, an equation is derived that characterizes the economic optimal state of exploitation of a modeled stock.
 A further generalization is derived to account for those species where recruitment to the mature stock occurs over many age-categories.
 Since the parameters all have phenomenological definitions, they can be estimated from information independent of the model.
 These parameters can also be estimated by regression of the model to catch and effort data.
 Test regressions of the general model are made on catch and effort data from three exploited fish stocks: the yellowtail flounder of New England, the Pacific halibut of Area II, and the haddock of Georges Bank; the corresponding R2 values are 0.75, 0.87, and 0.86.
 Although the confidence intervals for individual parameter estimates are very large, the estimates compare favorably with published parameter values.
 Since only certain combinations of parameters from the general model appear to have low sensitivity to small perturbations to the data, some guiding suggestions are made that may lead to an improved robustness in the statistical procedures.

 Data/information requirements:
-Catch and effort data
+* Catch and effort data

 Assumptions:
-Knife-edged recruitment
+* Knife-edged recruitment
-Seasonally breeding stock
+* Seasonally breeding stock
-Catchable adults experience a common annual mortality Very few adults reach maximum age (infinite number of age classes) Recruitment is a function of escapement spawning stock biomass
+* Catchable adults experience a common annual mortality
+* Very few adults reach maximum age (infinite number of age classes)
+* Recruitment is a function of escapement spawning stock biomass

 Outputs expected:
-Estimates and trend about stock parameters, such as stock size, exploitation pattern and MSY values An economic optimal state of exploitation and an optimal equilibrium catch of a modelled stock
+* Estimates and trend about stock parameters, such as stock size, exploitation pattern and MSY values
+* An economic optimal state of exploitation and an optimal equilibrium catch of a modelled stock

 Method of operation:
-Definition of an age-structured delay-difference model with knife-edge recruitment for seasonally breeding populations A form of the Brody weight equation is used to model age-specific weights of the catchable adults in the population Optimal harvesting strategy assessed by considering marketplace effects (balance current allocation of the resource against future economic benefits)
+* Definition of an age-structured delay-difference model with knife-edge recruitment for seasonally breeding populations
+  * A form of the Brody weight equation is used to model age-specific weights of the catchable adults in the population
+* Optimal harvesting strategy assessed by considering marketplace effects (balance current allocation of the resource against future economic benefits)
-The basic delay-difference model assumes knife-edge recruitment but adjustments to the model allow deviations Model parameters are estimated by regression of the delay-difference model with catch and effort data
+* The basic delay-difference model assumes knife-edge recruitment but adjustments to the model allow deviations
+* Model parameters are estimated by regression of the delay-difference model with catch and effort data

 Testing:
-The model was tested with three stocks (yellowtail flounder of New England, Pacific halibut of Area II, haddock of Georges Bank)
+* The model was tested with three stocks (yellowtail flounder of New England, Pacific halibut of Area II, haddock of Georges Bank)
-The results from the regression for the three species resulted in R2 values of 0.75, 0.86 and 0.87.
+* The results from the regression for the three species resulted in R2 values of 0.75, 0.86 and 0.87.
-The estimated trends and parameters resembled results from other publications.
+* The estimated trends and parameters resembled results from other publications.

 Caveats:
-Model is based on heavy assumptions
+* Model is based on heavy assumptions
-Optimal harvesting strategies solely based on the delay-difference model
+* Optimal harvesting strategies solely based on the delay-difference model

 ### [Prager, M.H.
 (1992).
 ASPIC – A surplus-production model incorporating covariates.
 Col. Vol. Sci.
 Pap.
 ICCAT, 38: 218-229.](https://www.iccat.int/Documents/CVSP/CV038_1992/CV038000218.pdf)

 [Abstract:](https://www.iccat.int/Documents/CVSP/CV038_1992/CV038000218.pdf) Surplus-production modelling has often assumed equilibrium conditions, although stocks are rarely thought to be in equilibrium.
 This paper describes a simple non-equilibrium approach (ASPIC) to fitting a logistic production model to catch and effort data.
 From such data, ASPIC provide estimates of the two logistic parameters r and K, catchability q, and the stock biomass B1 in the first year of the time series.
 From these four quantities, estimates can be made of MSY, stock size at MSY, optimal effort at MSY, optimal fishing mortality at MSY, and the time series of stock biomass levels, surplus production levels, and fishing mortality levels.
 The general optimization approach is similar to that used by Pella and Tomlinson in their GENPROD computer program; however ASPIC uses an analytical solution of the yield equation, a revised loss function, and incorporates several other refinements including bootstrap estimates of variability.
 The method handles missing data, (years with no fishery) correctly without modification and is extremely flexible in handling different pattern of fishing, such as (i) two or more simultaneous fisheries with different types of gear, (ii) a fishery that ends and then resumes with a different type of gear, (iii) density-dependent catchability; and (iv) time trends in catchability.
 The model can be adopted easily to use auxiliary information (e.g. external estimates of population biomass) to tune the model.
 The major advantages of the ASPIC model are as follows; it is a true non-solution of the production equations; it retains true population persistence; it eliminates the need to use catch-per-unit-effort as an index of abundance, a practice that has been criticized on statistical grounds; and it can be modified easily.
 The paper describes the structure of the model and its performance on several simulated and real data sets.

 Data/information requirements:
-Yield (harvest in weight);
+* Yield (harvest in weight);
-Fishing effort (f);
+* Fishing effort (f);
-starting estimates for B1 (initial biomass), r (intrinsic growth rate of the population), K (carrying capacity) & q (catchability).
+* Starting estimates for B1 (initial biomass), r (intrinsic growth rate of the population), K (carrying capacity) & q (catchability).

 Assumptions:
-K & r assumed constant over time.
+* K & r assumed constant over time.
-Fishing mortality rate (F) is proportional to the fishing effort rate f, with proportionality constant q (F=qf).
+* Fishing mortality rate (F) is proportional to the fishing effort rate f, with proportionality constant q (F=qf).
-B1 < K
+* B1 < K

 Outputs expected:
-Biomass level;
+* Biomass level;
-Stock’s production during each period of time; Estimates of the four parameters (k, q, r, and B1); MSY, stock size at MSY, F at MSY, effort at MSY.
+* Stock’s production during each period of time;
+* Estimates of the four parameters (k, q, r, and B1);
+* MSY, stock size at MSY, F at MSY, effort at MSY.

 Method of operation:
-Obtain starting estimates of the four parameters (B1, K, r, q);
+1 Obtain starting estimates of the four parameters (B1, K, r, q);
-Starting with current estimates of B1, simulate the population through time according to the following equation:
+2 Starting with current estimates of B1, simulate the population through time according to the following equation:
 B_(t+1)=(-B_t K(qf_t-r)e^(r-qf_t ))/(B_t re^(r-qf_t )+r(K-B_t )-qf_t K)

-For each year, compute estimated yield:
+3 For each year, compute estimated yield:
 Y ̂_t=(qf_t K)/r ln⁡((B_t re^(r-qf_t )-qf_t K+Kr-B_t r)/(Kr-qf_t K))

-During the simulation, a loss function on yield is minimized (best option is an additive proportional loss function with penalty to avoid B1 > K, i.e.: loss=∑_(t=1)^t〖((Y_t-Y ̂_t)/Y_t )^2+dw_B (2 (B ̂_1-K)/(B ̂_1+K))^2 〗
+4 During the simulation, a loss function on yield is minimized (best option is an additive proportional loss function with penalty to avoid B1 > K, i.e.: loss=∑_(t=1)^t〖((Y_t-Y ̂_t)/Y_t )^2+dw_B (2 (B ̂_1-K)/(B ̂_1+K))^2 〗

 An alternative is a loss function on effort: loss=∑_(t=1)^t〖((f_t-f ̂_t)/f_t )^2+dw_B (2 (B ̂_1-K)/(B ̂_1+K))^2 〗

-The variability in the estimated quantities is implemented using bootstrap method with resampled residuals.
+* The variability in the estimated quantities is implemented using bootstrap method with resampled residuals.
-Auxiliary series of population biomass estimates can be incorporated, either as absolute values or index of biomass.
+* Auxiliary series of population biomass estimates can be incorporated, either as absolute values or index of biomass.

 Testing:
-2 simulated populations (fishery following logistic dynamics):
+* 2 simulated populations (fishery following logistic dynamics):
-15% proportional noise added to the observed values of yield;
+  1 15% proportional noise added to the observed values of yield;
-15% proportional noise added to the observed values of yield and to the observed values of effort.
+  2 15% proportional noise added to the observed values of yield and to the observed values of effort.
-1 real population: yellowfin tuna in East Atlantic (Fonteneau, 1989).
+* 1 real population: yellowfin tuna in East Atlantic (Fonteneau, 1989).
-The additive proportional loss function with penalty is the best option, since constrains the estimates of B to more reasonable values but not degrades the other parameters.
+* The additive proportional loss function with penalty is the best option, since constrains the estimates of B to more reasonable values but not degrades the other parameters.
-Estimates of MSY and effort at MSY seems to be quite robust to error in the data.
+* Estimates of MSY and effort at MSY seems to be quite robust to error in the data.
-Even in the presence of substantial errors in both catch and effort, the model’s estimates of the population trajectories is quite close to the simulated population from which the catch and effort data were simulated.
+* Even in the presence of substantial errors in both catch and effort, the model’s estimates of the population trajectories is quite close to the simulated population from which the catch and effort data were simulated.

 Caveats:
-Large errors on Yield estimates during period of high yield to be expected due to the additive proportional error structure.
+* Large errors on Yield estimates during period of high yield to be expected due to the additive proportional error structure.
-Bias in the estimates may occur from errors in effort (advisable therefore loss function on effort instead of loss function on yield).
+* Bias in the estimates may occur from errors in effort (advisable therefore loss function on effort instead of loss function on yield).
-The estimation of absolute levels of stock biomass Bt and fishing mortality rate Ft are usually not so precise.
+* The estimation of absolute levels of stock biomass Bt and fishing mortality rate Ft are usually not so precise.
 Also, the estimation of the starting biomass in the first year is quite imprecise.
-May not be suitable for species with marked seasonality in growth, reproduction and harvest.
+* May not be suitable for species with marked seasonality in growth, reproduction and harvest.
 Also, may not work well when applied to stocks with large recruitment fluctuations unrelated to population size, especially when catch-effort series is short.
-No process error implemented (assumption that the production of biomass is a deterministic function of the current biomass).
+* No process error implemented (assumption that the production of biomass is a deterministic function of the current biomass).

 ### [Prager, M.H.
 (1994).A suite of extensions to a nonequilibrium surplus-production model.
 Fishery Bulletin 92: 374-389.]http://fishbull.noaa.gov/922/prager.pdf)